Thalleous88/trigram/README.md

 # Trigram

-Trigram model using one layer of neurons to generate names\n built using pytorch
+Trigram model using one layer of neurons to generate names
+# built using pytorch